 During orientation sessions, students are informed of services offered by FDLTCC and area resources and information from the Clery Compliance and Security Report is shared with attendees.
 Other presentations cover ways to maintain personal safety and residence hall security.
 Similar information is made available to new employees by the Human Resources Director.
 Crime prevention programs and sexual assault prevention programs are offered to staff, students, and faculty via campus presentations.
 At the start of the school year, FDLTCC students are made aware of the online Sexual Violence Prevention Training (SVPT) module and are asked to complete the training within the first ten days of the semester.
-Reminders are sent to students to encourage their participation and if the training is not completed within the first two months of the term, a hold is placed on the students registration until the training is completed.
+Reminders are sent to students to encourage their participation.